What is Water Weight?

 Make sure you are drinking half your weight in water and adjust this amount as you lose weight.

-As previously mentioned, CalMag is a great supplement to aid your weight loss journey and so is this potassium supplement.
 From Progressive Health Website: Other drugs that can cause magnesium deficiency and hypomagnesemia are digitalis, cisplatin, ciclosporin, proton-pump inhibitors such as omeprazole and certain antibiotics including aminoglycosides, amphotericin, and gentamycin.

 6. Get Active.